The Menu-Size Complexity of Revenue Approximation: Acknowledgments

 \section{Acknowledgments}

-\begin{sloppypar} Yannai Gonczarowski is supported by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
+\begin{sloppypar} Yannai Gonczarowski was supported in part by the Adams Fellowship Program of the Israel Academy of Sciences and Humanities.
 The work of Yannai Gonczarowski was supported in part by the European Research Council under the European Community's Seventh Framework Programme (FP7/2007-2013) / ERC grant agreement no.\ [249159].
-The work of Noam Nisan was supported by ISF grant 1435/14 administered by the Israeli Academy of Sciences and by Israel-USA Bi-national Science Foundation (BSF) grant number 2014389. \end{sloppypar}
+The work of Noam Nisan was supported by ISF grant 1435/14 administered by the Israeli Academy of Sciences, by Israel-USA Bi-national Science Foundation (BSF) grant number 2014389, and by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (grant agreement No 740282).
+We thank the anonymous referees for helpful feedback. \end{sloppypar}